 The first assessment criterion is quantitative rather than qualitative - it assesses whether the student has met the requirements of the task, rather than considering how well the monologue was interpreted.
-To achieve full marks for criterion 1, students needed to adhere to the requirements of the stagecraft area (Acting and Direction or Design), as outlined in the VCE Theatre Studies stagecraft examination specifications and on the examination.
-Where students did not meet the requirements of criterion 1, in most cases memorisation of lines (for Acting and Direction) and not quoting specific lines from the monologue (for Design) were the primary contributing factors.
+To achieve full marks for criterion 1, students needed to adhere to the requirements of the chosen area (Acting and Direction or Design), as outlined in the VCE Theatre Studies performance examination specifications and on the examination.
+Where students did not meet the requirements of criterion 1, in most cases the contributing factors were, for Acting and Direction: memorisation of lines, contextual choices and theatre style choices, and for Design: not quoting specific lines from the monologue and contextual choices (such as resetting the monologue in a time period that was not appropriate for the play as a whole).

-The examination is divided into three stages - stage 1: Framing Statement, stage 2: Interpretation and stage 3: Question(s).
+In 2018 the examination was divided into three stages - stage 1: Framing Statement, stage 2: Interpretation and stage 3: Question(s).
 The student's responses to all three stages contributed to their score for the examination.
-Students should be mindful to provide consistent information across the three stages of the examination.
+Students should be mindful to provide consistent information and interpretation ideas across the stages of the examination.